beagleboard/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/gateware-design-simulation-libero.rst

 Prerequisites
 *************

 #.
 Libero SoC 2022 or later.
-You can follow this guide to install Libero SoC: :ref:`beaglev-fire-mchp-fpga-tools-installation-guide`.
+You can follow this guide to install Libero SoC: :ref:`beaglev-fire-mchp-fpga-2025-1-tools-installation-guide`.
 #.
 A copy of the `gateware repository <https://openbeagle.org/beaglev-fire/gateware/>`_.
 #.
 The ``setup_microchip_tools.sh`` file, to start the license server and set the environment variables.
 The setup of this script is also covered in the installation guide.